danilojoncic/SQL-As-Mongo-App/README.md

 - Utilize Singleton, Adapter and Composite design patterns for efficient query conversion.
 - Display the query results in a table for easy visualization.

+## Query Keywords & Operators

+- SELECT
+- FROM
+- WHERE
+- JOIN (works for joining 2 tables/collections, joining more than 2 will not work)
+- USING
+- ORDER BY
+- ASC (by default)
+- DESC
+- AND
+- OR (logic works for infinite 'AND' or 'OR' operators, but they must not be mixed in the same query, priority and boolean logic is not present)
+- LIKE with '$' and '_'
+- > , < , = , >=, <=

+EXAMPLE QUERY:
+ SELECT first_name
+        salary
+        department_name
+ FROM employees
+ JOIN departments
+ USING department_id
+ WHERE salary >= 10000
+ AND department_name LIKE %S
+ ORDERBY salary DESC

 ## Prerequisites

 - Java 8 or higher installed on your system.